Ajuga reptans: Uses

 Grown as a garden plant it provides useful groundcover.
 Numerous cultivars have been selected, of which 'Catlin's Giant' has gained the Royal Horticultural Society's Award of Garden Merit.

 Ajuga reptans is also a somewhat-common foraging sight in many places where it grows.
 They are edible in small numbers, however as the leaves get old, they also get more bitter.
 They are used somewhat-commonly in salads and tea.
 The leaves of Ajuga reptans are also eaten raw.
-It has also been proven that Bugleweed reduces prolactin in women.
 Bugleweed is evergreen.

 Bugle is also known as "carpenter's herb" for its supposed ability to stem bleeding.

 Bugle is a primary nectar source of the pearl-bordered fritillary and the small pearl-bordered fritillary.
 It is a secondary nectar source of the brimstone, chequered skipper, common blue, cryptic wood white, dingy skipper, Duke of Burgundy, green-veined white, grizzled skipper, heath fritillary, holly blue, large blue, large skipper, large white, marsh fritillary, orange-tip, painted lady, small white, and wood white butterflies.

 Ajuga reptans herb has been used in traditional Austrian medicine internally as a tea for the treatment of disorders related to the respiratory tract.